Kota

 2. The Total Earnings Limit

-How Is Your Maximum Tax-Relieved Contribution Calculated?
+How Are Maximum Tax-Relieved Contributions Calculated?

 • The total earning limit of €115,000.